stjosephcontent/skel/README.md

 ## ./decrypt
 This command decrypts all encrypted files that `./.git/crypt.sh` thinks should be encrypted.

+##  ansible.cfg
+This file allows dicts to be composes from several var files in ansible, avoiding unpleasant clobbering.

 ## /deploy

 This folder contains all ansible data and logic called by `./a`, `./fleet`, and `./facts`